|DATE||Edo Period (1615-1867), 18th century|

 The screen depicts some games and amusements held during the year:

 Starting from the right side, we see a group of girls playing hanetsuki, a game similar to badminton without a net, played with rectangular wooden paddle (hagoita) and a brightly colored shuttlecock made with soapberry seed and feathers; the game was already played by aristocrats during Muromachi period but became popular during the Edo period, especially among girls during New Year’s festivals.

 The second scene is a private party during cherry blossom (hanami), the most popular amusement even at present time: participants are preparing tea ceremony, playing go, smoking, drinking and playing a shamisen among rich lacquerware.

-The left side of the screen show different autumn scenes, including a party writing poems in front of a beautiful maple tree, while another is enjoying music and sake on a boat under the same tree.
-On the background deers are running under a full moon and a group of wild gooses, all traditional symbols of this season.
+The left side of the screen shows different autumn scenes, including a party writing poems in front of a beautiful maple tree, while another is enjoying music and sake on a boat under the same tree.
+On the background, deer are running under a full moon and a group of wild gooses, all traditional symbols of this season.